jpverkamp/blog/content/programming/2023/2023-03-19-keyboard-chords-with-hammerspoon.md

 <!--more-->

-In a nutshell, you can define {{<wikipedia "modal">}} hotkeys: enter one combination and you'll be in the context of another function.
+In a nutshell, you can define [[wiki:modal]]() hotkeys: enter one combination and you'll be in the context of another function.
 Within that context, you can hit one of multiple keys (or even enter a nested modal!).

 ## Hammerspoon chords